druettiger/opencloud/services/storage-publiclink/README.md

 # Storage PublicLink

 The `storage-publiclink` service provides storage backend functionality for public link shares in OpenCloud.
-It implements the CS3 storage provider interface specifically for managing public link shared resources.
+It implements the CS3 storage provider interface specifically for working with public link shared resources.

 ## Overview

 This service is part of the storage services family and is responsible for:
-- Storing metadata about public link shares
 - Providing access to publicly shared resources
-- Managing public link tokens and permissions
 - Handling anonymous access to shared content

 ## Integration

 The storage-publiclink service integrates with:
-- `sharing` service - Creates and manages public link shares
+- `sharing` service - Manages and persists public link shares
-- `gateway` service - Routes requests to publicly shared resources
 - `frontend` and `ocdav` - Provide HTTP/WebDAV access to public links
 - Storage drivers - Accesses the actual file content